garethjmsaunders/digital-code-style-guide/css/02-syntax-and-formatting.md

 }
 ```

-here you can see we have:
+Here you can see we have:

 *   Related selectors on the same line; unrelated selectors on new lines.
 *   The opening brace ({) on the same line as the last selector.